tayfun/flake8-your-pr/README.md

 # wait, what?

-This is a github action to automatically run flake8 on your pull request and also add annotations if there are errors.
+This is a github action to automatically run flake8 on your pull request and add results as annotations.

 <img width="429" alt="Screenshot 2019-07-01 at 22 45 50" src="https://user-images.githubusercontent.com/55836/60468581-019f9e00-9c52-11e9-805b-6e5c97d2af3a.png">